grisaitis/grisait.is-copy/_drafts/2019-01-21-review-of-markdown-editors.md

 ## Online Markdown Editors and GitHub Pages

 When I started blogging with Jekyll and GitHub Pages, I set out to find a markdown editor in which to do my writing and publishing.
 I was motivated by the following factors:
-1. Jekyll posts have to be formatted in markdown, so I
+1. Jekyll posts have to be formatted in markdown(
+2. I'm not a markdown expert, and neither do I want to become one
-2. Lots of people appear to use markdown editors
+3. Lots of people appear to use markdown editors
-3. Many editors offer GitHub integration, with Pages sites in mind
+4. Many editors offer GitHub integration, with Pages sites in mind

 Using a markdown editor is a great way to draft and publish blog posts for a Jekyll + GitHub Pages site.
 I'm not fluent in markdown syntax -- the language for formatting text in these documents, with headers, sections, and so on -- and neither do I want to be.
 And beyond markdown I want to avoid technical details like formatting pages, making git commits, managing folders with drafts, etc.